 The devil is always in the detail of a plan.
-In the simplest terms the purpose of a budget is to be your plan for the money you have.
+In the simplest terms the purpose of a budget is to be your game plan for the exact amount of money you have coming in.

-Monitoring your spending and the bills that need paying are you actively making your budget work.
+Monitoring your expenditure and the bills that need paying are you actively making your budget work.

 Budgets are not just numbers on a spreadsheet, or in an app, they are (almost) living, breathing things that need to be monitored to make sure they do not go awry.

-Or rather, they need monitoring to ensure your spending does not go awry.
+Or rather, they need monitoring to ensure the amount you spend does not go awry.

-Your budget is your plan to manage your money.
+Your budget is your tool to manage your money.
 To help you achieve your financial goals, pay off debt, be able to put food on the table each day.